biocode3D/eyetooth/README.md

 This project was inspired by the death of my preferred gamepad.
 None of the currently available gamepads have a layout I like (not to mention the price).
 I also wanted to add a rapid auto key press feature.
 Some (single-player) games require you to repeatedly press a button at some point.
 I am physically unable to press the button at the rate many of these games require causing me to get stuck at that point.
 So I added a mode that will rapidly repeat any keys that are held down.
+Additional information may be available on [hackaday](https://hackaday.io/project/167675-eyetooth-gaming-keypad) .

 #### Features
 - key redefinition